 There are a variety of factors that can contribute to a gummy smile, and fortunately there are multiple solutions available depending on the severity of the condition.
 For individuals whose gummy smile only reveals a small amount of gum and a small tooth, a gingivectomy can be performed to improve the appearance of both the gum and tooth.
 However, in cases where the gummy smile is more pronounced and a gingivectomy would damage the tooth’s support, other options should be considered.

-One effective solution for patients with more noticeable gummy smiles is botulinum toxin.
+One effective solution for patients with more noticeable gummy smiles is it.
 This treatment can relax the upper lip muscles, reducing the amount of gum that is visible when smiling.
 It is important to note that the effect of botulinum toxin is temporary, lasting from 3 to 6 months.
 Alternatively, lip repositioning is a more permanent option for those who are seeking a long-lasting solution.
 This procedure involves surgically adjusting the position of the upper lip, creating a more natural-looking smile that exposes less gum tissue.

 Both botulinum toxin and lip repositioning are performed by maxillofacial surgeons, and choosing the best option for you will depend on a variety of factors.
 If you are interested in exploring treatment options for your gummy smile, we encourage you to consult with a qualified professional to determine the best course of action for your individual needs.
 At our clinic, we offer these treatments and more to help you achieve the beautiful smile you deserve.